Jasmitsingh01/Jasmitsingh01/README.md

 ---

-I'm a passionate and dedicated **aspiring software developer** with a solid foundation in **C++, Python, and C**.
+I'm a passionate and dedicated **aspiring software developer** with a solid foundation in **C++, Python,Javascript , Typescript and C**.
 Having recently completed my BCA from Guru Gobind Singh University, I'm driven to continuously expand my skillset, delve into emerging technologies, and actively contribute to the open-source community.

 ---